 Maj.
 Don Gentile, who shot down 30 Nazi fighter planes, earned the distinction of being the most deadly fighter pilot in American military history.

-At home, Rose Bonavita, who worked as an aircraft riveter, became the model upon which “Rosie the Riveter” was conceived to symbolize the millions of American military women factory workers who supported the military effort.
+At home, Rose Bonavita, who worked as an aircraft riveter, became the model upon which “Rosie the Riveter” was conceived to symbolize the millions of American women factory workers who supported the military effort.

 Post World War II: Italian Americans continued to serve our country with distinction with four Medal of Honor recipients in the Korean War, and 11 more in the Vietnam War.